OSVTAC/project-recommendations/single-page.md

   Another example is an application to adjudicate ballots.
 The code for automatically interpreting the digital ballot picture could be separated out as its own library.
-Indeed, this corresponds to the Ballot Image Interpreter software component.
+Indeed, this corresponds to the Ballot Picture Interpreter software component.

   [TODO: add a comment about the vendor providing a UI shim to support